d-blocks/d-blocks-core/docs/pages/user_guidelines/pkg_deploy.md

 ## Overview
 The **package deployment** feature is designed for deploying **incremental database changes** to higher environments, such as **testing and production**.
 Unlike **environment deployment**, which is commonly used for development, **package deployment** ensures a structured, controlled, and resilient way of delivering changes.
 It is built with **strictness, failure resistance, and recovery options** in mind, making it ideal for production workflows.

+One major difference between **environment deployment** and **package deployment** is that **package deployment follows an explicitly defined deployment order**, as determined by the package structure.
+In contrast, **environment deployment does not enforce a specific order** and instead attempts to deploy objects iteratively, retrying failed deployments in multiple rounds until all dependencies are met.

 ## Use Cases

 ### **Deploying Incremental Packages to Testing and Production**